yeongjonglim/basic-tetris/README.md

 # Tetris Game based on Vanilla Javascript

-A very simply Tetris Game with no external Javascript libraries.
+A very simple Tetris Game with no external Javascript libraries.

 ## Getting Started